Hyphen-ated/RebirthItemTracker/README.md

 You can right click anywhere in the window to get an options screen.

 You can mouse over items you've picked up to see their stats again, and click on them to open [platinumgod.co.uk](http://platinumgod.co.uk/) in your browser for more information about that item (arrow keys and enter also work).

+## Known issues

+* When using the _Glowing Hourglass_ right after taking any object, this object will remains in the tracker even if the character doesn't have it anymore.